AganzeFelicite/alx-pre_course1/README.md

-this is an ALX PROJECT ABOUT git commandst thannks
+this is an ALX PROJECT ABOUT git commandst thanks ,we for this task and only this one you are allowed to commit from git hub interface